helisapan300-sudo/Python-boxes-optimisation/Optimisation code.md

 ---

 ## Conclusion
 The `Optimised_boxes_solution.py` script implements a deterministic, percentile-based packaging optimiser.
 It provides an interpretable and transparent approach to multi-box optimisation without relying on randomisation.
-Through clear object-oriented structure and robust reporting, it serves as the computational foundation for the Streamlit visualisation dashboard.